W. E. Johns

-William Earl Johns (5 February 1893 – 21 June 1968) was an English First World War pilot, and writer of adventure stories, usually written under the pen name Capt.
-W. E. Johns: best known for creating the fictional air-adventurer Biggles.
+William Earl Johns (5 February 1893 – 21 June 1968) was an English First World War pilot and writer of adventure stories, usually written under the pen name Capt.
+W. E. Johns.
+He is best known for creating the fictional air adventurer Biggles.

 Early life

 Johns was born in Bengeo, Hertford, England, the son of Richard Eastman Johns, a fabric tailor, and Elizabeth Johns (née Earl), the daughter of a master butcher.
 A younger brother, Russell Ernest Johns, was born on 24 October 1895.
-Johns' early ambition was to be a soldier and he was a crack shot with a rifle.
-From January 1905, he attended Hertford Grammar School.
+Johns's early ambition was to be a soldier and he was a crack shot with a rifle.
+From January 1905 he attended Hertford Grammar School.
 He also attended evening classes at the local art school.

 Johns was not a natural scholar.
 He included some of his experiences at this school in his book Biggles Goes to School (1951).
-In the summer of 1907, he was apprenticed to a county municipal surveyor for four years and in 1912 was appointed as a sanitary inspector in Swaffham in Norfolk.
-Soon afterwards, his father died of tuberculosis at the age of 47.
+In the summer of 1907 he was apprenticed to a county municipal surveyor for four years and in 1912 was appointed as a sanitary inspector in Swaffham, in Norfolk.
+Soon afterwards his father died of tuberculosis at the age of 47.

 Marriage

-On 6 October 1914, Johns married Maude Penelope Hunt (1882–1961), the daughter of the Rev. John Hunt, vicar of Little Dunham, Norfolk.
+On 6 October 1914 Johns married Maude Penelope Hunt (1882–1961), the daughter of the Rev. John Hunt, vicar of Little Dunham, Norfolk.
 Their only son, William Earl Carmichael Johns, was born in March 1916.
 By 1923 he had left his wife.